-Leaving the arrangements until just before Christmas often makes things even more heated and with uncertainty all round.
-Unfortunately, for some warring parents it is not always possible to agree the arrangements in advance and some parents are left with no other option than to apply to the family court to resolve the issue.
-However it can be difficult to predict the outcome of such litigation because different judges and magistrates will have sometimes quite diverse views on how these disputes should be resolved.
+Leaving the arrangements until just before Christmas often makes things even more heated and with uncertainty all around.
+Unfortunately, for some warring parents, it is not always possible to agree on the arrangements in advance and some parents are left with no other option than to apply to the family court to resolve the issue.
+However, it can be difficult to predict the outcome of such litigation because different judges and magistrates will have sometimes quite diverse views on how these disputes should be resolved.
 That said, court proceedings are usually the very last resort.

 Remember that Christmas is about providing the children with a magical experience and most of all it is important to make them feel loved and secure.
 Don’t be on Santa’s naughty list, no child should ever feel torn.
 If it isn’t your turn with the children on Christmas Day this year, relax, crack open the egg-nog and toast the fact that you will get your opportunity to celebrate with them.
 After all, how many of us have ever heard of a child complaining about having two Christmas Days?!

 If you have any issues in relation to making arrangements for children following separation, whether at Christmas or any other holiday period, Kerry Russell will be able to advise and assist on the various option available to find a solution.
 Contact our Family Law team on 0161 930 5151 or e-mail firstname.lastname@example.org.